-This management's discussion and analysis of financial condition and results of operations (the "MD&A") should be read in conjunction with the audited financial statements for the years ended December 31, 2019 and 2018, which we prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This management's discussion and analysis of financial condition and results of operations (the "MD&A") should be read in conjunction with the audited financial statements for the year ended December 31, 2020 and 2019, which we prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 Certain information included herein is forward-looking and based upon assumptions and anticipated results that are subject to uncertainties.
 Should one or more of these uncertainties materialize or should the underlying assumptions prove incorrect, actual results may vary significantly from those expected.
 See "Caution Regarding Forward-Looking Statements" and "Risk Factors".
-The information in this discussion is provided as of March 26, 2020, unless we indicate otherwise.
+The information in this discussion is provided as of February 18, 2021, unless we indicate otherwise.